renatomaia/coutil/doc/manual.md

 ### `system.getdir ()`

-Return the path of the current working directory.
+Returns the path of the current working directory.

 ### `system.setdir (path)`